mozilla-services/hermes/specs/ConnectionNode.rst

 Configuration
 =============

+The DEFAULT block configures the inbound relays and outbound routers the CN should attempt to connect to.
+The remaining blocks setup services.

 The domains and URL valid URL spaces for each domain are specified in a INI- style configuration format.
 The ConnectionNode must be supplied with a valid SSL certificate for all domains that it is expected to answer for.